papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/overview.md

 Chopsticks allows you to replay specific blocks from a chain, which is useful for debugging and analyzing state changes.
 You can use the parameters in the [Configuration](#configuration) section to set up the chain configuration, and then use the run-block subcommand with additional options:

-- `output-path` - file path to print output
+- `output-path` - path to print output
 - `html` - generate HTML with storage diff
 - `open` - open generated HTML